noodlecollie/steam-deck-configs/game-configs/harry-potter-philosophers-stone/readme.md

 `JoyPovUp/Down/Left/Right` is recognised, but the Steam Deck controller config must set the DPad behaviour to "Directional Pad" and explicitly map each button to "DPad Up/Down/Left/Right".

 The game config's references to strafing (ie. `StrafeLeft`, `StrafeRight`, and the `aStrafe` axis) do not seem to function.

+`JoyX` and `JoyY` appear to correspond to the Steam Deck's left joystick.